-Does the Status LED indicate that the trigger was caused by the impact sensor?
+Does the Status LED indicate that the trigger was caused by the shock sensor?
+(See Diagnostics).
 The shock sensor, if set to extreme sensitivity, may be detecting the door unlatching before the door switch sends its signal.
 Reducing the sensitivity can solve this problem.

-The Valet[®]/Program switch doesn't work.
+The Valet®/Program switch doesn't work.